UPDATE: Due to COVID-19, the EUR High School Immersion Program has been rescheduled for Jan 31 – Feb 13, 2021

 Experience University Research (EUR) for High School Students is an academically challenging and culturally immersive program designed to help highly motivated students take advantage of a Top 10 university campus, building practical skills and gaining invaluable experience as they prepare to apply to college.
 This EUR Package is ideal for international high school students over the age of 15 with high English proficiency.
-NO F-1 visa required!
+An F-1 visa is recommended, but part time options are available for students traveling on the ESTA waiver.

 - Enhance your resume or university applications by taking university elective courses taught by UCI faculty and field experts—with no risk or affected GPAs!